snowplow-archive/snowplow.github.com/_posts/2014-04-15-snowplow-python-tracker-0.2.0-released.md

 Every event fired by `t` will have a tracker namespace field with value "cf".
 This means that you can match events to the tracker which created them.

 There is one other major improvement to the API: tracker methods no longer require you to supply every argument.
 Arguments which are not supplied default to `None` and will not be added to the event.
-For example, the `track_ecommerce_transaction` method takes up to nine arguments, but only `order_id` and `tr_total_value` are mandatory.
-Suppose we want to call `track_ecommerce_transaction` with just the two mandatory parameters and the optional `tr_country` parameter.
+For example, the `track_ecommerce_transaction` method takes up to nine arguments, but only `order_id` and `total_value` are mandatory.
+Suppose we want to call `track_ecommerce_transaction` with just the two mandatory parameters and the optional `country` parameter.
 This is how to do it:

 {% highlight python %}
-t.track_ecommerce_transaction("12e4ba", 19.99, tr_country="France")
+t.track_ecommerce_transaction("12e4ba", 19.99, country="France")
 {% endhighlight %}

 As part of this change, the order of arguments for certain methods has been changed so that all keyword arguments come after all non-keyword arguments.
 For more information on which arguments are required and which are not, on the names of keyword arguments, and on the new order of arguments, see the [wiki] [wiki].

 <h2><a name="compatibility">2.
 Python 2.7</a></h2>

 The Snowplow Python Tracker is now fully compatible with Python 2.7.
-Going forwards, we intend to maintain support for both Python 3.3 and Python 2.7.
+Going forwards, we intend to maintain support for both Python 3.3 and Python 2.7, as well as adding support for other Python versions as they are requested.

 <h2><a name="tests">3.
 Integration tests </a></h2>